 - Until a certain episode of The War at Home, Kenny tries to hide his sexual orientation.
 The audience still knows he's gay because of his Inner Monologues.

 - Max from Happy Endings subverts this: while he is definitely not Camp Gay at all, his friends point out that he can't really act straight either.
 Especially in front of his parents.

 Max: *While pointing at Penny's breasts* Get a load of these!
 Huh?
 Yeah!

 - Noah's Arc: In an episode where Noah wants to go to a bar to meet Wade's friends, Wade gets Noah to tone down his normally feminine look for this purpose.
 Noah calls him out on it later.

-- On Will and Grace, Jack overhears Will saying he wish he (Jack) weren't so ‘gay’ (because Jack was being incredibly loud and campy around Will at a completely inappropriate time).
-Jack comes to the gym acting like an equally obnoxious and stereotypically straight man, even remarking, ‘Nice rack,’ at a young woman working there.
+- On Will & Grace, Jack overhears Will saying he wish he (Jack) weren't so "gay" (because Jack was being incredibly loud and campy around Will at a completely inappropriate time).
+Jack comes to the gym acting like an equally obnoxious and stereotypically straight man, even remarking, "Nice rack," at a young woman working there.

 - In an inversion similar to the Ugly Betty example above, Bill Dauterive of King of the Hill pretends to be Camp Gay in order to keep his employment at a trendy hair salon that only hires women and gay men because they do not believe straight men can properly cut/style hair.

-- American Dad! had an episode where the Smiths' neighbor Terry needed to pretend to be straight because his intolerant father was coming to town for a few days.
+- In the American Dad! episode "Daddy Queerest," the Smiths' neighbor Terry needed to pretend to be straight because his intolerant father was coming to town for a few days.
 This resulted in Francine pretending to be his live-in girlfriend, forcing his actual partner Greg to stay with Stan.